 Referral to the U.S.

-humanitarian aid organization.
 The U.S. is just one of 28 resettlement countries.
-Out of the nearly 20 million refugees in the world, fewer than one percent are considered for resettlement worldwide.
+Out of the 26 million refugees in the world, only one percent are considered for resettlement worldwide.

 The application process

-The Resettlement Support Center (RSC), run by agencies like the IRC (in Thailand and Malaysia), through cooperative agreements with the Bureau of Population, Refugees, and Migration, help refugees and their families prepare their cases to the Department of Homeland Security (DHS), compiling personal data and background information for security clearance.
+The Resettlement Support Center (RSC), run by agencies like the IRC, through cooperative agreements with the Bureau of Population, Refugees, and Migration, help refugees and their families referred for admission under the U.S. Refugee Admissions Program to complete applications for the Department of Homeland Security (DHS).
+This process includes compiling personal data and background information for security clearance.

 Refugee vetting and security clearance